ianxxiao/use-athena/README.md

 **Athena Suggestions** - This offers suggestions of topics and outlines for your next blog given your interest and audience.

 **Athena Review** - This benchmarks and predicts how well your article might do given your topic and audience.

+Athena is powered by the latest Big Data, Text Analytics, and Machine Learning tools.
+Athena augments Grammarly, which is great for editing but not for the iterative creative process.

 # Free vs. Pro
 Athena uses simple and transparent Freemium model.
 Pricing details are coming soon.